Last Updated on April 8, 2021 by Heather

 For dinner, it’s Tony’s Town Square with pasta primavera with shrimp for $28 and iced tea for $2.99.
 Remember though that Disney is not including the tip or the tax when it comes to lunch or dinner.
 The daily total for option two is $102.49 cents not including the taxes or tips.

-So using Disney’s example, we have a budget of anywhere between $42 a day and $103 a day.
+Using Disney’s example, you can expect to utilize a budget of anywhere between $42 a day and $103 a day.

 My Personal Examples